zcaceres/MPC/Student-Handbook/StudentHandbook.md

 Everything that you want to accomplish should be prepared as part of these three to six courses.
 Remember that a course could have multiple components that you can fill accordingly.

 ###Payment for Mentors
-Remember, the MPC budgets money to pay for four classes per student each semester.
-If you make more than that, you'll have to assume the cost or find a mentor who's willing to work with you for free.
+The MPC budgets money to pay for four mentors (four courses) per student each semester.
+If you use the MPC budget to pay your mentor, the MPC will use this payment as leverage to ensure that you get your grade.
+If you choose not to use your budget for your mentor (they volunteer), then <i>you are responsible for getting your grade in by the due date</i>.
+Beyond the mentor, you can use your budget for materials, trips, or other things related to your course.

+Your course budget encourages collaboration.
+The more students that join a course, the bigger the budget you have to negotiate a great mentor, take a trip, or buy materials.
+Subscribe to an online course together.
+Plan a group trip.
+Buy a mixing board to practice your music.

 ###Can all my classes be open?
 No. You can't join only open courses.
 You need at least one 'personal' course.
 Why?
 Because of how the UMA system works.
 But more importantly, you shouldn't be freeriding only on the course designs of other students.
 Take the material of other courses and use it to make something of your own.